devops-works/pass-checker/README.md

 # pass-checker

-Get the entropy of your password, the maximum time needed to break it, and if the SHA1 sum appears in HaveIBeenPwnd API.
+Get the entropy of your password, the maximum time needed to break it, and if the SHA1 sum appears in HaveIBeenPwned API.

 ## Usage